debops/debops/ansible/roles/debops.apt_install/docs/getting-started.rst

-The difference between debops.apt_ and ``debops.apt_install`` Ansible roles is that the former role is used to configure the APT package manager itself, and latter just installs packages using APT package manager, dependng on its configuration.
+The difference between debops.apt_ and ``debops.apt_install`` Ansible roles is that the former role is used to configure the APT package manager itself, and latter just installs packages using APT package manager, depending on its configuration.

 Similar Ansible roles